 Medicine Cabinet: What You Need to Have in Your Closet

-You’re at home and one of your friends accidentally cuts themselves.
+You’re at home, and one of your friends accidentally cuts themselves.
 You look around your house but can’t find bandages.
 There’s no gauze.
-You want to clean the wound searching for hydrogen peroxide but can’t find any.
-This happens more frequently in households that are down on medical supplies.
+You want to clean the wound and search for hydrogen peroxide but can’t find any.
+This scenario happens more frequently in households that are down on medical supplies.
 Did you know some people don’t even have a medicine pantry in their homes?
 It’s about time you fix this if you fall into that category.
-Do you know what is needed in your medicine cabinet?
-Today, we will be going over some of the top tools and first aid supplies you will eventually need in your home.
+Do you know what you need in your medicine cabinet?
+Today, we will review some of the top tools and first aid supplies you will eventually need in your home.

 Bandaids for the Cabinet